Iconic Alternate Tunings You Need To Try

 Nashville tuning is bit of a faff, but certainly worth trying if you want your chords to glimmer.

 Hopefully, messing around in some of these tunings got your creative juices flowing.
-Here’s a few more songs in alternate tuning you should check out, and if I’ve missed an alternate guitar tunings that you love to use in your playing, let me know in the comments.
+Here’s a few more songs in alternate tuning you should check out.